Cleopatra-Enterprise/Strangler-Fig-Workshop/README.md

 ![Service-based architecture](./strangler-fig-workshop-service-based-architecture.png)

+> [!NOTE]
-> Note that the diagram is just an example of how the services could be divided.
+> The diagram is just an example of how the services could be divided.
 You are free to design the services in any way you see fit.
 The UI is not part of the migration, so you don't need to worry about how a UI will interact with the services.
 You can use the Postman collection to test the services.

 ### Deliverables
 To complete the workshop, you need to deliver the following: